DavidHarrison/AP-Comp-Gov-Notes/Iran/Government.md

             important publicly owned enterprises (e.g., the National Iranian Oil Company, the National Electricity Board, the National Bank)
+        - can use influence to influence eligibility Majlis

     C.  The President heads a bureaucracy consisting of 600,000 civil servants and 1.5 million employees